Do you like woven wraps?

 If you didn't like them, what was it that you didn't like?

-I love woven wraps.
+Me, I love woven wraps.
 Fact.
 Did I always love woven wraps?
-Erm, well, not love no. It was more a determination to make them work.
-And as I learned how they work, I grew to love them dearly.
+Erm, well, not love, no. I had more of a determination to make them work.
+And as I learned how to use them and how they work, I grew to love them dearly.

-The anticipation as they dry.
-Then, like the smashing of champagne on a new cruise liner, the inaugural steam iron.
+Then, like the smashing of champagne on a new cruise liner, the inaugural steam iron after the first wash.

 Wrapping is such a sensory experience.